 Unit V: Project Management –project implementation and review – Forms of project organization – project planning – project control – human aspects of project management – prerequisites for successful project implementation – project review – performance evaluation –abandonment analysis – behavioral issues in project abandonment – administrative aspects of project abandonment.

 - MBA Books & Notes For All Semesters in PDF – 1st, 2nd Year

 - MBA Course Details – Eligibility, Fee, Duration, Colleges, Salary

 - MBA Subjects in Finance, Marketing, HR 1st, 2nd Year – Semester wise

 - MBA 1st Semester ANDHRA UNIVERSITY Syllabus – MBA 1st year

-Here in this article, Andhra University MBA 2nd Semester Syllabus is clearly given.
+Here in this article, Andhra University MBA 2nd Semester Syllabus 2023 is clearly given.
 Follow this article to know the complete syllabus of AU MBA 2nd Semester.
-In this page, you may also download AU MBA 2nd Semester Syllabus in pdf format.
+On this page, you may also download AU MBA 2nd Semester Syllabus in pdf format.
 Share this article with your friends who want AU MBA 2nd Semester Syllabus.
 For any queries or doubts regarding Andhra University MBA 2nd Semester Syllabus, you may comment on the below comment box.
-We will answer for them as soon as possible.
+We will answer them as soon as possible.